nightingale/nightingale.github.io/README.md

 Click and hold a certain time and drag the cursor to the desired time of your choice.
 A popup will appear to add the subject at that corresponding time in addition to allowing you to edit the time of the event

-### Student Journal
+### Behavioral Journal
-The **Student Journal** is a news feed that provides real-time updates with the students progress.
+The **Behavioral Journal** is a news feed that provides real-time updates with the students progress.

 Every goal tracked on your phone **provides real-time updates** to the journal which allows others, such as the clinical director to follow along the session and see the goals worked on in real-time